jeffvance/rhs-hadoop-install/README.txt

   The install.sh script (and the companion data/prep_node.sh script) sets up Red Hat Storage (RHS) for Hadoop workloads.
 It is expected that the Red Hat Storage installation guide was followed to set up RHS.
-The storage (brick) partition(usually /dev/sdb) should be configured as RAID 6.
+The storage (brick) partition (sometimes /dev/sdb) should be configured as RAID 6.

   A tarball named "rhs-ambari-install-<version>.tar.gz" is downloaded to one of the cluster nodes or to the user's localhost.
 The download directory is arbitrary. install.sh requires password-less ssh from the node hosting the rhs install tarball (the "install-from" node) to all nodes in the cluster.
-In addition, Ambari requires password-less ssh from the Ambari server "management node" to all storage/agent nodes in the cluster.
+In addition, Ambari requires password-less ssh from the Ambari server- "management node" to all storage-agent nodes in the cluster.
 To simplify password-less ssh set up, the install-from node can be the same as the Ambari management node.
+There is also a utility script, devutils/passwordless-ssh.sh, to set up password-less SSH based on the nodes listed in the "hosts" file.
-The --mgmt-node option is available to specify the Ambari management node if the default is not suitable.
+  Also, the --mgmt-node option is available to specify the Ambari management node if the default is not suitable.
 The default Ambari server (management) node is the first host defined in the local "hosts" file, described below.

   The RHS tarball contains the following:
+   - hosts.example: sample "hosts" config file.
    - install.sh: the main install script, executed by the root user.
    - README.txt: this file.
-   - hosts.example: sample "hosts" config file.
    - data/: directory containing:
      - ambari-<version>.rpms.tar.gz: Ambari server and agent RPMs.
      - ambari.repo: Ambari's repo file.